Angioplasty is a procedure used to

 - You will get a sedative in your IV to help you relax.
 However, you will likely stay awake during the procedure.

 - Your pulses below the catheter insertion site will be checked and marked so that the circulation to the limb below the site can easily be checked during and after the procedure.

-- A local anesthetic will be injected into the skin at the insertion site.
-You may feel some stinging at the site for a few seconds after the local anesthetic is
+some stinging at the site for a few seconds after the local anesthetic is

 - The catheter will be threaded into the coronary arteries.
 Once the catheter is in place, contrast dye will be injected through the catheter into your coronary arteries in order to see the narrowed area(s).
 You may feel some effects when the contrast dye is injected into the IV line.
 These effects include a flushing sensation, a salty or metallic taste in the mouth, or a brief headache.
 These effects usually last only a few moments.